rtanglao/rtDOTcom/_posts/2019-10-20-p1-more-than-100-support-questions-in-firefox-sumo-forum-means-something.md

 ## R Code to generate the above bar graph:

-I wrote an R script o do this, [plot-addon-incident-may1-31.R](https://github.com/rtanglao/rt-4-week-release-cycle/blob/master/plot-addon-incident-may1-31.R)
+I wrote an R script to do this, [plot-addon-incident-may1-31.R](https://github.com/rtanglao/rt-4-week-release-cycle/blob/master/plot-addon-incident-may1-31.R)

 And here it is, in case github dies :-)